RussOakham/Immortal-Fitness-Collective/TESTING.md

 <details>
 <summary>3.
 Create receiver signals, to call the 'calculate_avg_rating' formula on new and deleted reviews:</summary>

-Create signals which call the 'calculate_avg_rating' function, when the ProductReview model is used in conjunction with the save() or delete() python functions.
+Create signals which call the `calculate_avg_rating` function, when the ProductReview model is used in conjunction with the `save()` or `delete()` python functions.
 Using `instance.product` ensures that only the rating for the product the user is interacting with, is updated.

 ![ProductReview Model](media/ProductReview-signals.PNG)